Dear fellow HAM,

 That is why my motto is "The best linear is still a good antenna".

 Meanwhile i have some valueable measuring equipment such as a two channel 100MHz oscilloscope, a four channel 60MHz scope, antenna analyser, frequency counter, SWR bridges, attenuators, signal generator and some other measuring equipment that i use to build and repair electronic equipment.

-On March 7th 2012 i succesfully passed the examination for a full licence.
+On March 7th 2012 i succesfully passed the examination for a full licence after 1 year of intense study.

 As of March 22nd, 2012 my callsign changed from PD0LUR to PA8C.